Grief: Risks

 Bereavement, while a normal part of life, carries a degree of risk when severe.
 Severe reactions affect approximately 10% to 15% of people.
 Severe reactions mainly occur in people with depression present before the loss event.
 Severe grief reactions may carry over into family relations.
 Some researchers have found an increased risk of marital breakup following the death of a child, for example.
 Others have found no increase.
 John James, author of the Grief Recovery Handbook and founder of the Grief Recovery Institute, reported that his marriage broke up after the death of his infant son.

 Health risks

 Many studies have looked at the bereaved in terms of increased risks for stress-related illnesses.
 Colin Murray Parkes in the 1960s and 1970s in England noted increased doctor visits, with symptoms such as abdominal pain, breathing difficulties, and so forth in the first six months following a death.
 Others have noted increased mortality rates (Ward, A.W.
 1976) and Bunch et al. found a five times greater risk of suicide in teens following the death of a parent.
+Research funded by the Medical Research Council found that people bereaved by the sudden death of a friend or family member by suicide are 65% more likely to attempt suicide, bringing the absolute risk to 1 in 10.
 Bereavement also increases the risk of heart attack.